Gyakobo/local_language_model/README.md

 > It's most convenient if the following program is run using a GPU via conda Pytorch

 > Note: Nvidia with the CUDA drivers just do not work well with Linux, thus I'd be moving towards to AMD on my laptop for better results.
 So far also a dissapointment.
+Most likely I'd just move on with processing everything with the CPU.

 ## Installing and setting up Anaconda.
 Using <span style="color:yellow">wget</span> *(You might want to try it with 'sudo')*: